-Great Ocean Walk (VIC) – Camino Training Trip
+Great Ocean Walk End To End – Self-Guided

 Take in the breathtaking coastal scenery from the Cape Otway Light Station and the Gibson Steps all the way to the 12 Apostles.
 Deserted wild beaches, sheer cliffs, shipwrecks, giant mountain ash forests, pristine river estuaries, abundant wildlife, dunes and coastal heathlands all await you on this exciting adventure.
 Explore beyond to the wild craggy coastline of the Great South West Walk.
 Discover the best of both walks on our Great Ocean Walk & Beyond and immerse yourself in Aboriginal culture with guided visits to various places including UNESCO World Heritage listed Lake Condah.

 We've operated trips along Victoria's Great Ocean Walk since 2007.
 Our guides who lead our Great Ocean Walk trips are highly experienced and mature individuals who deliver an authentic, environmentally responsible and professional experience for our clients.
 We offer safety and local support, with RAW's private transfer vehicle, EPIRBs and our own walking app for self-guided walkers, and a satellite phone when you're with a group.

-Our group trips feature informative talks from a local shipwreck historian born in the Cape Otway lighthouse and a local Indigenous cultural guide who join us along the route.
+Our group trips feature informative and fun 'walk n' talks' from a local shipwreck historian born in the Cape Otway lighthouse and a local Indigenous cultural guide who join us along the route.
 The unique insights and local knowledge they provide to our clients are a highlight of our trips along the Great Ocean Walk.
 You'll come away with a much greater understanding of this amazing area's history, traditions and ecology.

-We offer more variety and flexibility of tours and itineraries than any other operator.
-We listen to what you want and tailor the walking on the Great Ocean Walk to your ability and timeframes, giving you the experience you want, not what's easiest for us!
+We offer flexibility with our trips; we listen to what you want and tailor the walking on the Great Ocean Walk to your ability and timeframes, giving you the experience you want, not what's easiest for us!
 All our guided trips include carefully planned itineraries and wonderful accommodation and meals that emphasize locally grown produce.

 This popular coastal town is the gateway to Victoria's stunning Great Ocean Walk.
 Get ready for a walk of ever-changing landscapes, from giant rainforests and deserted wild beaches to rocky cliffs and coastal heathlands.